-Hormonal balance has a great impact on your health including mood, mental health, and physical health.
+And because hormonal balance has a great impact on many facets of health including mood, energy metabolism, reproductive health, mental health, and general physical health, it’s important to include hormone-balancing superfoods in your diet.

 What are hormones?